Two characters are being introduced to each other for the first time. However the first introductee has a really wacky name

 Homer: See, I got this friend named Joey...Joe Joe...Junior Shabadoo...

-- There was another instance of this on The Simpsons.
-In the episode, "Flaming Moe's," Bart attempted one of his frequent prank calls on Moe's Tavern, asking for "Hugh Jass" (Huge Ass).
+- There was another instance of this during the episode "Flaming Moe's".
+Bart attempted one of his frequent prank calls on Moe's Tavern, asking for "Hugh Jass" (Huge Ass).
 Unfortunately, for once the bar was crowded, and thus by sheer coincidence there was an actual Hugh Jass present to whom Moe passes the phone, which takes Bart completely by surprise.
 Bart ends up confessing to Mr. Jass that this was a prank gone wrong.
-Mr. Jass doesn't seem to be offended by it.
+Mr. Jass doesn't seem to be offended by it and tells him better luck next time.

-- In one episode, Homer gets kicked out of Moe's Tavern.
+- In "Fear of Flying", Homer gets kicked out of Moe's Tavern.
 Shortly afterward, someone who looks exactly like Homer, but with a suit, hat, fake mustache, and ridiculous accent walks into the bar and claims to be named "Guy Incognito".
 He gets thrown out of the bar, only for Homer to walk by, surprised to find a man who is his exact double.
+Then he gets distracted by a dog with a puffy tail.

-- This came back to bite Moe one episode, when he offended Fat Tony when he was calling for his Russian contact Yuri Nator.
+- This came back to bite Moe in "Donnie Fatso", when he offended Fat Tony when he was calling for his Russian contact Yuri Nator.
 Tony complained that he yelled at him like "he was some prank calling kid".

 - Futurama combined this with Actor Allusion when the crew encounter a robot named Billy West who they believe is Bender in disguise.

 Fry: Billy West, ha!
-What a supid, phony, made-up name!
+What a stupid, phony, made-up name!

 - In the Phineas and Ferb episode "The Beak", there was a villain named Khaka Peu Peu (pronounced kaka poo poo) whose name apparently means "the strong fist" or "that strong fist".